rkuma183/wilsonmar.github.io/_posts/2016-07-03-aws-devops.md

 Those who fail the exam must wait 30 days before being allowed to retake the exam, and only 3 times in a 12 month period.

-The pre-requisite is passing either one:
+Its pre-requisite is passing either one:
 * https://aws.amazon.com/certification/certified-sysops-admin-associate/
 * https://aws.amazon.com/certification/certified-developer-associate/